 From the beginning of the mixing up to the end of the hauling, not only do the hydrating minerals evolve, but the chemical composition of the solution also changes.
-During the hydration of Portland cement, the dissolved $Ca^{2+}$ and $H_2SiO_4^{2-}$ ions are hydrolyzed from $C_3A$ and $C_3S$ .
-These $Ca^{2+}$ ions produce positive charged surfaceadsorbed layer around the cement particles.
-In the presence of superplasticizer, the hydrophilic end of the molecule chain (i.e. COO-) is adsorbed to the cement particles, and the admixture adsorption rate is higher during the first few minutes of the hydration reaction.
+During the hydration of Portland cement, the dissolved Ca^{2+} and $H_2SiO_4^{2-}$ ions are hydrolyzed from C_3A and C_3S .
+These Ca^{2+} ions produce positive charged surfaceadsorbed layer around the cement particles.
+In the presence of a superplasticizer, the hydrophilic end of the molecule chain (i.e. COO-) is adsorbed to the cement particles, and the admixture adsorption rate is higher during the first few minutes of the hydration reaction.
 Beyond the rapid initial adsorption (to saturate the most reactive phases), the admixture uptake by the hydrating cement continues at a reduced rate.
-Continuing adsorption occurs, mainly due to the growth and abraded product of new hydrate particles.
-During the induction period of cement hydration, the solution concentration of free admixture decreases, and simultaneously the sulfate ion (SO42-) concentration increases with elapsed time.
+Continuing adsorption occurs, mainly due to the growth and abraded product of new hydrated particles.
+During the induction period of cement hydration, the solution concentration of free admixture decreases, and simultaneously the sulfate ion (SO_4^{2-}) concentration increases with elapsed time.
 The increase in sulfate ion concentration is due to the solubility product of gypsum.
 The adsorption of polycarboxylate-based superplasticizer on cement particles by the carboxylic group may be prevented by the competitive adsorption between the sulfate ions and the dissociated carboxylic group on cement particles.
-The reduction in the adsorption amount of admixture ( $\nabla A ds$ ) leads to the loss in fluidity of the trial matrices.
+The reduction in the adsorption amount of admixture contributed to the loss in fluidity of the trial matrices^{18,25,78}.

-In summary it can be concluded that the fresh performance of SCC such as slump loss and gain in $T{50}$ time and VSI can be characterized by Ads/SSAm.
-This ratio decreases with an increase in hauling time and can be expressed as follows:
+In summary it can be concluded that the fresh performance of SCC, such as: flow ability, flow rate, and dynamic stability can be characterized by Ads/SSAm.
+While both Ads and SSAm increased with hauling time (up to 80 min for the Ads), the contribution of SSAm on the slump flow loss was greater than that of Ads.
+In fact, the ratio Ads/SSAm decreases with increase in hauling time and can be expressed as follows:

-$\frac{Ads}{SSAm} = \frac{Ads_o - \nabla Ads}{SSAm_o + \Delta SSAa + \Delta SSAc}$ (4.1) Where:
+$$\frac{Ads}{SSAm} = \frac{Ads_o + \Delta Ads{ht}}{SSAm_o + \Delta SSAa + \Delta SSAc}$$ (4.1)